kushanbhagya/Cybersecurity-Home-Lab/lab1-network-scan/README.md

 ## 🚀 Conclusion

 This lab provided practical, hands-on experience in building an isolated cybersecurity environment and performing foundational reconnaissance tasks.
-The skills practiced here — network configuration, host discovery, service enumeration, and web fingerprinting — are directly applicable to both **penetration testing** and **security monitoring** roles.
+The skills practiced here network configuration, host discovery, service enumeration, and web fingerprinting, are directly applicable to both **penetration testing** and **security monitoring** roles.

 ---